-Neighborhood Centers shall be required in individual neighborhoods as amenity areas to serve the residents.
+Individual neighborhoods may have Neighborhood Centers as amenity areas to serve the residents.
 Recreational open space areas may also be identified during the development process, to augment the multimodal trail system.

 Consistent with ULDC Section 53-219 which outlines the regulatory hierarchy between documents, where conflicts between regulating documents arise, the approved VDPB and VDPP shall control.
-In places where these documents do not address an area, then the ULDC shall control.
+In places where these documents do not address an area then the ULDC shall control.
 This section states:

-VDPP shall meet the requirements of all applicable City, State, and Federal requirements.
+VDPP shall meet the requirements of all applicable City, State and Federal requirements.